 Debugging SignalR Long Polling

-Matt McCorry, 10 months ago
+Matt McCorry, a year ago

 SignalR is a Microsoft technology that allows push messages from the server to the client.
 Under the hood, it uses a variety of technologies to allow delivery to the client.